How Art Can Heal a Broken Heart or Ground You in Uncertain Times

 Harlequin Boots painted different eyes depending on her emotional weather.

 But when a happy-ish eye slipped in she knew something was shifting.

-“My sons love the eye project now but they did kinda got freaked out about at first – mostly by the angry eyes.
+“My sons love the eye project now but they did kinda got freaked out about it at first – mostly by the angry eyes.
 I don’t blame them, there’s a lot of angry eyes up there.”

 How Art Can Heal Your Broken Heart